Kannum Kannum Kollaiyadithaal: Development

 Desingh Periyasamy wanted Dulquer Salmaan as the lead actor in his film after being impressed by Salmaan's performance in Vaayai Moodi Pesavum (2014).
 Salmaan agreed to do the film before committing to another proposed Tamil film by director Ra.
 Karthik.
 Periyasamy revealed that the film would be a "romantic thriller", with Salmaan portraying a "happy-go-lucky" youngster in the film.
 The film was initially scheduled to start production in July 2017, but faced a delay while the team searched for a suitable lead actress.
 Ritu Varma joined the team as the lead actress in September 2017.
 Rakshan, a television anchor, was also selected to make his acting debut in the film.
-In November 2017, the film was titled Kannum Kannum Kollaiyadithaal, inspired by a song by A. R. Rahman in Mani Ratnam's Thiruda Thiruda (1993).
+In November 2017, the film was titled Kannum Kannum Kollaiyadithaal, inspired by a song composed by A. R. Rahman in Mani Ratnam's Thiruda Thiruda (1993).

 Filming

 Smog in Delhi in 2017 caused a delay in filming.

 Production work began in Delhi on 15 November 2017, with Salmaan joining the shoot three days later, when an official launch ceremony was held.
 The shoot was briefly disrupted by smog in Delhi.
 In early December, the second schedule began in Goa, with shoots using beaches as the backdrop.
 The third and final shooting period of the film began in Chennai during late January 2018, and lasted more than a month.
 In July 2018, it was reported that the filming was nearing completion, with only five days of shooting left.